ihmeuw/vivarium_public_health/docs/source/tutorials/disease.rst

 directly to determine whether a cause is morbidity-only.
 We use an example artifact to provide it.

-Every code example in this tutorial uses two helpers imported from :mod:`vivarium_public_health._example_data`:
+Every code example in this tutorial uses imports and helpers shown below.
+To run any example in a standalone script, include all of these at the top:

 .. testcode::

-   from vivarium_public_health._example_data import BASE_PLUGINS, make_base_config
+   from vivarium import InteractiveContext from vivarium_public_health.disease import * from vivarium_public_health.population import BasePopulation from vivarium_public_health._example_data import BASE_PLUGINS, make_base_config

    # BASE_PLUGINS overrides the data plugin to use ExampleArtifactManager,